blue-marble/gridpath/doc/source/functionality.rst

 The user must define the reserve balancing areas along with any penalties for violation of the reserve-balance constraints.
 For each balancing area, the reserve requirement for each timepoint must be specified.
-Only exogenously-specified reserves are implmented at this stage.
+Only exogenously-specified reserves are implemented at this stage.
 Each project that can provide the reserve type must then be assigned a balancing area to whose reserve-balance constraint it can contribute.
 The project-level reserve-provision variables are dynamically added to the project's operating constraints if the project can provide each reserve type.
 Total reserve provision by projects in each balancing area is then aggregated and constrained to equal the BA's reserve requirement in each timepoint.
+The user can optionally allow these constraints to be violated at a cost.
 Any reserve-balance constraint violation penalty costs are added to the objective function.